El Paso, TX

 - Ground Beef Taco.
 In getting an order of tacos I believe the shredded beef (deshebrada) or steak tacos would be better than the ground beef.

 - Rice.
 I enjoy the flavor of the spices and the tomato sauce, the generous mixture of peas, and the fact that over the years I have never found it to be overcooked.

 - Beans.
 The quality of the beans is at the same level as the other items.

 Recommendations from Previous Visits

 I do not generally like Green Enchiladas in El Paso as much as the red, but the one at L & J is very close (based on past visits).
 My description of it in a previous review was “very hot green chile strips in a soupy sauce poured over the tortillas.”
-I assure readers that this is a good thing when you experience it, at least if the enchiladas are still prepared the same way (and I am sure they are).
+I assure readers that this is a good thing when you experience it.

 Smoking: No smoking

 Alcohol: Beer and Wine